Master of Architecture — University of California, Berkeley

 Bachelor of Arts in Architecture — University of California, Berkeley

 Since establishing QKA in 1986, Mark Quattrocchi has been at the helm as a lead architect, innovator and renowned industry authority.
-With K-12 design expertise spanning 30 years, he is an authority on designing environments for 21st century teaching and learning.
+With K-12 design expertise spanning more than 30 years, he is an authority on designing environments for 21st century teaching and learning.
 Quattrocchi’s passion for creating sustainable learning environments is realized through QKA’s keen attention to energy-conscious design and its driving desire to prepare students for the global marketplace.

 Quattrocchi frequently publishes substantive architecture-, historic renovation- and sustainability-related articles, and regularly speaks at events and workshops, including California’s Coalition for Adequate School Housing (C.A.S.H.) and the California Association of Independent Schools (CAIS) conferences.
 He has guest lectured for the Department of Architecture at the University of California, Berkeley, and is past president for the American Institute of Architects’ (AIA) Redwood Empire Chapter.
 Quattrocchi currently serves on the editorial board for the trade publication School Construction News and is a sought after expert frequently quoted in media interviews.
 He is routinely called upon by NBC Bay Area to participate in broadcast segments about innovative school design.